 A senior championship call-up came last year, where Yaz and Banzai du Loir represented Great Britain as individuals at the FEI Eventing World Championship.
 A foot-perfect performance across the competition saw them once again go toe-to-toe with Michi and Chipmunk in the final phase, but this time it was the young guns who came out on top after the German pair rolled the final fence.
 At the age of just 25, Yaz had added her name to a list that includes some of the biggest stars in the sport of eventing, including Mary Gordon-Watson, Lucinda Green, Ginny Elliott, Zara Tindall and team mate Ros Canter.

 Yaz wasn't done making history, though.
-She and Banzai headed to CHIO Aachen in June, where they became the first ever Brits to take the CCI4*-S title.
+She and Banzai headed to CHIO Aachen in June the following year, where they became the first ever Brits to take the CCI4*-S title.
 This was followed by selection for the FEI Eventing European Championship in Haras du Pin, where they helped the British team to a gold medal.

 In 2024, Yaz and Banzai were selected as the travelling reserves for the Team GB eventing team at the Paris 2024 Olympic Games.